fish-shell/fish-shell/CONTRIBUTING.rst

 C++11.
 It should not use exceptions.

 Before introducing a new dependency, please make it optional with graceful failure if possible.
-Add any new dependencies to the README.md under the *Running* and/or *Building* sections.
+Add any new dependencies to the README.rst under the *Running* and/or *Building* sections.

 Versioning